julienmn/mpv-music-wrapper/README.md

 ## Features
 - Modes: random (`--random-mode=full-library --library=...`), album (`--album=DIR`), playlist (`--playlist=FILE`).
-- Optional normalization (`--normalize`): copy audio to tmpfs, strip existing ReplayGain tags, add track ReplayGain via metaflac (FLAC only), and start mpv with `--replaygain=track`.
+- Optional normalization (`--normalize`): copy audio to tmpfs, strip existing ReplayGain tags, add track ReplayGain via ffmpeg loudnorm (all formats), and start mpv with `--replaygain=track`.
 This is done on the fly—no advance library scan or maintaining a second ReplayGain’d library.
 Without it: still copies/strips ReplayGain tags when possible, but no ReplayGain scan and mpv uses `--replaygain=no`.
 - RAM staging: per-track subdirs under `/dev/shm/mpv-music-<pid>-XXXXXX`; cleaned as playback advances and on exit.
 Library is never modified and no disk writes are done during playback.
 - Cover art: scans every image in the track folder and all subfolders, extracts embedded art to PNG, selects the best image (front-ish > album-named > everything else, then scope/size), converts to `cover.png`, strips embedded art from the temp audio copy, and exposes only `cover.png` to mpv (`--cover-art-auto=exact`).
 Album-name matching ignores junk tokens (pure numbers, very short tokens, audio extensions like `flac`/`mp3`).
 - IPC/GUI: mpv runs with a GUI window forced open; IPC socket at `/tmp/mpv-<pid>.sock` so you can pause/skip/query status from other terminals/scripts.
 Poll interval for playlist position is 5s.